-I love analyzing data, so any time I see a cool device to measure something I usually want to save its output.
-I’ve lately come to enjoy the cheap panel-mount volt meters and current meters on eBay, and figured it would be cool to hack one to provide PC logging capability.
-After getting a few of these devices for ~$8 each on eBay and probing around, I realized they didn’t output measurement data on any of the pins (not that I really expected they would), so I coded a microcontroller to watch the lines of the multiplexed 7-segment display and figure out what the screen is displaying (an odd technique I’ve done once or twice before), then send its value to a computer using the microcontroller’s UART capabilities.
+I love analyzing data, so any time I work with a device that measures something, I usually want to save its output.
+I've lately come to enjoy the cheap panel-mount volt meters and current meters on eBay, and figured it would be cool to hack one to provide PC logging capability.
+After getting a few of these devices for ~$8 each on eBay and probing around, I realized they didn't output measurement data on any of the pins (not that I really expected they would), so I coded a microcontroller to watch the lines of the multiplexed 7-segment display and figure out what the screen is displaying (an odd technique I've done once or twice before), then send its value to a computer using the microcontroller's UART capabilities.
 Rather than interfacing a traditional serial port (using a MAX232 level converter, or even a TTL-level USB serial adapter) I decided to go full-scale-cool and make it wireless!
 I succeeded using a HC-06 Bluetooth serial adapter which you can find on eBay for ~$3.
 Although I have previously used custom software to hack the output of a TENMA multimeter to let me log voltage or current displayed on the multimeter, now I can measure current and voltage at the same time (wirelessly no less) and this is a far less expensive option than dedicating a multimeter to the task!
 The result is pretty cool, so I took pictures and am sharing the build log with the world.

 The video summarizes the project, and the rest of this page details the build log.
 All of the code used to program the microcontroller (AVR-GCC), interface the device with the Bluetooth serial adapter, and plot the data (Python) is available as part of a GitHub project.